-Blasticidin S HCl is a peptidyl nucleoside produced by several species of Streptomyces that was first isolated from S. griseochromogenes in 1958.
+Blasticidin S Hydrochloride (syn: Blasticidin S HCl) is a peptidyl nucleoside produced by several species of Streptomyces that was first isolated from S. griseochromogenes in 1958.
 Blasticidin S inhibits protein synthesis and is active against bacteria, fungi, nematodes, and tumor cells.
 The compound is used as a selection antibiotic for both eukaryotic and prokaryotic cells, and a marker for strain manipulation.
+Blasticidin S Hydrochlorde is soluble in water and acetic acid.

 This product is considered a dangerous good.
 Quantities above 1 g may be subject to additional shipping fees.